The long way - by hand

 design density: 7.50 mm/min

-sprinkler head: K-factor of 70 with a minimum pressure 0.5 bar
+sprinkler head: K-factor of 70 with a minimum pressure of 0.5 bar

 head area: 10.20 m2

-In this example, we have kept it very simple and used the same sprinkler head for all three sprinklers but this may not always be the case so again it way be useful to summarises the information in a table such as this:
+In this example, we have kept it very simple and used the same sprinkler head for all three sprinklers but this may not always be the case so again it may be useful to summarise the information in a table such as this:

 |Node Ref||Design Density